Death of Diana, Princess of Wales: Royal family

 A rift between Prince Charles and the Queen's private secretary, Sir Robert Fellowes (Diana's brother-in-law), was reported in the media over the nature of the funeral, with Charles demanding a public funeral and Fellowes supporting the Queen's idea of a private one.
 The Palace later issued a statement denying such rumours.
 Discussions were also held with the Spencer family and the British royal family as to whether Diana's HRH style needed to be restored posthumously, but Diana's family decided that it would be against Diana's wishes and no formal offer was made.
 The funeral committee at Buckingham Palace wanted William and Harry to have a bigger role in their mother's funeral and Downing Street officials suggested that they could walk in the funeral cortège, but faced opposition from Prince Philip, who reportedly stated "They've just lost their mother.
 You're talking about them as if they are commodities."
 Prince Harry said in 2017 that the death of his mother caused severe depression and grief.
-He later stated that what he experienced after his mother's death "was very much" post-traumatic stress injury (PTSI).
+He later stated that what he experienced after his mother's death "was very much" post-traumatic stress disorder (PTSD).
 William was 15 and Harry was 12 when Diana died.
 The boys received locks of their mother's hair from their aunt Lady Sarah McCorquodale once she returned from Paris according to Harry.

 Years later, William and Harry defended their father and grandmother's actions in the aftermath of their mother's death.
 Describing his father's role, Harry said: "[Our dad] was there for us — he was the one out of two left, and he tried to do his best and to make sure that we were protected and looked after."
 Speaking about his grandmother, William stated: "At the time, my grandmother wanted to protect her two grandsons and my father as well.
 Our grandmother deliberately removed the newspapers and things like that so there was nothing in the house to read."
 Diana's sister, Lady Sarah McCorquodale, also spoke in defence of the Queen's decision: "She did absolutely the right thing.
 If I'd been her, I'd have done that."